SandraKla/SandraKla/README.md

 ### Hi there 👋

-My name is Sandra and I am a student at the TU Braunschweig (Master of Biology) :seedling: :microscope: and I specialize in bioinformatics :computer:
+My name is Sandra and I am a student at the TU Braunschweig (Master of Biology) :seedling: :microscope: with the focus on bioinformatics :computer:

 A wide and interesting field, which brings new challenges every day!
 I’m currently working on a Shiny App for Age-dependent Reference Intervals :syringe: